antonrv/cmake-clang-cpp20modules/README.md

 * ubuntu 22.04
 * cmake 3.22.1
 * clang 14
+* bear 3.0.18
+* jq 1.6

 ## API

 The API consists on just two functions: `add_module` and `add_target_from_modules`.
 See `CMakeLists.txt` scripts in each folder in `samples/` for usage examples.

+Enabling `CMAKE_EXPORT_COMPILE_COMMANDS` will output a `compile_commands.json` with compilation commands **for precompiled modules** only, as it is pending to be also implemented for intermediate objects, library objects and executable targets.

 ### `add_module`